rkushkuley/ece4180_final_project/README.md

 Huy Hoang

 ## **Project Description**
-Our team wanted to demonstrate the capability of Bluetooth, motor, and sensor technology, that were learned during class, and demonstrate it in a robot car.
+Our team wanted to create a robotic platform that can be used for a wide array of measurement tasks using the Bluetooth, motor, and sensor technology that were learned during class.

 With this robot car, users are able to use the Bluefruit Connect app to control the robot car and also receive live temperature readings from the robot car.

+This platform could easily be scaled to include more sensor streams, but we were working with limited hardware availability due to COVID-19.

 ## **Parts List**
 * [mbed LPC1768](https://www.sparkfun.com/products/9564)